dreamsdk/codeblocks/README.md

 ## Introduction

-This repository will allow you to build Code::Blocks 20.03 for embedding it in the **Code::Blocks Patcher for DreamSDK** binary.
+This repository will allow you to build [Code::Blocks 20.03](https://www.codeblocks.org "Code::Blocks") for embedding it in the [Code::Blocks Patcher for DreamSDK](https://github.com/dreamsdk/codeblocks-patcher) binary.

 Code::Blocks 20.03 is available in both 32-bits and 64-bits.
 You will need to build both versions from this source.
 The 32-bits release should support Windows XP, as DreamSDK is targeting from Windows XP to Windows 11.
 For that, you will need to use specific versions of libraries/compilers, some of them are provided in this repository.

-Please note, the official Code::Blocks 20.03 32-bits release is not supporting Windows XP, which is the case of Code::Blocks for DreamSDK.
+By the way, the official Code::Blocks 20.03 32-bits release is not supporting Windows XP, which is the case of Code::Blocks for DreamSDK.

 ## Prerequisites